 Apply for a discount

-If you think we should not include you when we look at the number of adults living at a property and by not including you this leaves one person liable for council tax, the person who pays the council tax should apply for a discount using the Council tax discount application form and submit evidence (see below).
+If you think we should not include you when we look at the number of adults living at a property and by not including you this leaves one person liable for council tax, the person who pays the council tax should apply for a discount and submit any evidence online.

 We will need to see the following evidence from you to support the discount application.